-- Is Yeungling craft beer because it uses so many adjuncts?
+- Is Yuengling craft beer because it uses so many adjuncts?
 Yes, as of now Yeungling is now craft beer.

 - Tenth and Blake (MillerCoors) owns a small part of Terrapin Brewery.
 Does that mean Terrapin isn’t craft?
-Since Tenth and Blake owns a minority share you rest assured that your Moo-Hoo is still craft beer.
+Since Tenth and Blake owns a minority share, you rest assured that your Moo-Hoo is still a craft beer.

-What does all this really matter though?
+What does all this matter, though?
 It’s all (or mostly) malt, hops, water, and yeast right?
 Most of it is tasty depending on your preferences.

 Don’t Bash the Beer

 Why did he go off?
 Because he, and his sub-brands, are not – by definition – craft breweries.
-A large stake of the company is owned by AB-InBev, too large to meet the Brewer’s Association definition.
+AB-InBev owns a large stake in the company, too large to meet the Brewer’s Association definition.
 In his speech he said we should stop bashing different beers for how “crafty” or not they are.
 He called on us to drop the high schoolish clicks of “Stoners, jocks, and geeks.”

 Should we end the segregation?